 Run the measuring tape around the fullest part of your chest, tight up under your armpits and over the shoulder blades.
 Let your arms hang down in a relaxed, natural pose.
 Do not puff out your chest or arch your back in any sort of pose that isn’t natural or sustainable.
 Click here for more details on how to measure your chest around.

-With your arm hanging at your side and relaxed, measure around your bicep at its fullest point.
+With your arm relaxed and hanging at your side, measure around your bicep at its fullest point.
 This is probably pretty close to your armpit.
 Make sure the tape measure is not too tight.
 Round up to the nearest half-inch.
 Don’t flex.
 Fine, flex.
 Done?
 Ok, now take the measurement.
 Click here for more details on how to measure your bicep around.

 Type of Fit